You have Ice Skating Questions? We have experts providing answers!

 Gloves or mittens are also good because there will be times when you’ll need to touch the ice to learn to stand from a sitting position (aka falling over).

 For toddlers and little ones, we highly recommend waterproof trousers/pants as kids are more likely to sit/fall often in their first few visits to skating.

 Questions about Ice Skating Sessions

-Usually skate hire IS included, but do check the website of the rink for full up to date information.
+Skate hire may not be included, so do check the website of the rink for full up to date information.